 Geography is concerned with place and environment and the ongoing processes of change within and between social and physical systems.
 Three concepts at the core of the discipline—space, place, and scale—provide theoretical constructs and methodological tools for a science that investigates the complex character of social and environmental phenomena.
 Geographers examine issues such as distribution and consumption of natural resources, air and water quality, climate changes and ecosystem dynamics, growth and development of urban areas, population dynamics, politics and practice of international development, social justice, and gender relations.
 They view society and the environment as a physical/social/cultural system.
 They apply uniquely geographical perspectives and tools, as well as knowledge from other social and scientific disciplines, to analyze the emergent properties of these systems.

-Students pursuing a bachelor's degree in geography will select one of three tracks:
+Students pursuing a bachelor's degree in geography will select 1 of 3 tracks:

 - Environmental Studies

 - Health & Society

 Environmental Policy and Planning B.A. & B.S.

 Are you committed to environmental protection and stewardship?
 The interdisciplinary EPPL major trains students to tackle environmental problems through action, advocacy, and compliance.
 It is excellent preparation for a career in environmental law.
 The Planning track provides tools for working in city, county, or regional planning, or in land and resource use assessment.
 The Policy track offers training for positions in the public or private sector.